SinusBot/scripting-docs/README.md

 This repository contains the [JSDoc](http://usejsdoc.org) based javascript file from which the [scripting engine documentation](https://sinusbot.github.io/scripting-docs/) is generated.

+## Introduction

+Check out our guide in the [SinusBot Documentation](https://sinusbot.github.io/docs/scripts/) for explanations on how to get started.

 ## Build

 ### Install [documentation.js](https://github.com/documentationjs/documentation)